 Select a Destination where your video will be saved.

 Select a Preset and Format.
 We like to use the Web > Vimeo YouTube 720p preset and MP4 format.

 Select Start to convert your video.
 Wait for it to process.

 Find the completed video in the location where you saved it.

-2. Edit and upload recordings
+2. Edit recordings